Claudia Salinas

 Claudia Salinas (/səˈliːnəs/ sə-LEE-nəs; born 19 August 1983) is a Mexican model and actress.
 As a fashion blogger she is known as Miss Salinas, which is the name of her blog.

 Career

 She studied at the Lee Strasberg Theatre Institute in New York.

-Claudia has appeared in major television and print ad campaigns for brands like BudLight, Calvin Klein, Yoplait, All State.
+Salinas has appeared in major television and print ad campaigns for brands like BudLight, Calvin Klein, Yoplait, All State.
 She has also appeared in magazines including GQ, Maxim, FHM, Bello and Trace.
 She was featured as the cover girl for the June 2011 issue of FHM Indonesia.

-Films with appearances by Claudia include "Dirty Dancing: Havana Nights", "Crossing Over" opposite Harrison Ford, and the acclaimed Mexican action comedy "Salvando al Soldado Perez".
+Films with appearances by Salinas include Dirty Dancing: Havana Nights, Crossing Over, and the Mexican action comedy Salvando al Soldado Perez.